12 Signs of Generational Trauma You May Still Be Carrying

 Introduction

-Many people sense that some of their emotional struggles, relationship difficulties, or life patterns feel larger than their individual life experience alone.
+Many people sense that some of their emotional struggles, relationship difficulties, or life patterns feel larger than their own life experience.

-They may notice recurring themes within the family such as:
+They may notice recurring patterns within their family such as:

 • anxiety